 The terms of the proposed agreement are outlined below.
-If approved by the DDA Board now, and Town Council on September 1, 2020, staff will work to draft a redevelopment agreement that accomplishes these items, and will bring it back to the DDA Board and Town Council.
+These terms were approved by the DDA Board on August 20, 2020, and on September 1, 2020 the Town Council directed staff to pursue and draft a redevelopment agreement that accomplishes these items and bring it back to the DDA Board and Town Council.

-Recognizing the identified gap with the proposed pro forma for The View project in Downtown Castle Rock, and recognizing that the proposed project meets the DDA Plan of Development and helps accomplish many of the goals in the Plan, the following terms are proposed for a redevelopment agreement:
+Recognizing the identified gap with the proposed pro forma for The View project in Downtown Castle Rock, and recognizing that the proposed project meets the DDA Plan of Development and helps accomplish many of the goals in the Plan, the following terms are proposed in the included redevelopment agreement: